thakurtanya/kontikilabsDevelopers/doc/source/Getting-Started.rst

 ################################################
-Building Chatbot Tarining Dataset with Alter NLU
+Building Chatbot Training Dataset with Alter NLU
 ################################################

 The console is developed to handle multiple chatbot datasets within a single user login i.e you can add training data for any number of chatbots.